Skip to Main Content

 Back in the game: Preventing teen sports injuries

-After an extended time away from their usual group activities, your teen athlete might need a little extra time to get back in shape.
+After time away from their usual group activities, your teen athlete might need a little extra time to get back in shape.
 Easing back into their favorite sport and gradually increasing activity will help prevent injuries and get them back in the game safely.

 Quick tips to stay safe during sports season